anthonyjdella/rcs-unlocked/README.md

 - **Content Types**
   Twilio’s omnichannel representation of rich content.
 Many types can be used interchangeably across messaging channels with no customization.
 However, some components within a content type may be incompatible with certain channels, even if the type is generally supported.

+- More information about our Rich Content system can be found here: [Content Docs](https://www.twilio.com/docs/content)

 ---

 ### Twilio Console UI Experience